 For the past couple of days I have been listening to satellite crossings from the Kickapoo Space Radar.
 NAVSPASUR is part of the North American “Fence” that operates along the a great circle fan crossing the US.
 The "post" in Kickapoo is at latitude 33.558, the second tack to the left of my home in Little Rock (the red tack).
-One can listen to objects crossing the radio fence using Stan Nelson’s station in Roswell, New Mexico.
-The broadcast is in real time.

 For a real treat, the NASA Java Applet JTRACK-3D allows one to view which of 900+ satellites are in crossing the fence at any given time.